bjan816/ThinkSpatial/README.md

 **Windows**

-Then open the `game` folder and run the executable file named `ThinkSpatial`.
+Then open the `game` folder and open the `windows` folder, then you will see the file name `ThinkSpatial`.Open this file and the game should start running.
 There is nothing but your Windows machine that is needed, so long as you have a a graphics card installed.

 **macOS**

-Open the files, go into the `game` folder and find the `ThinkSpatial` file.
-Once located, open the file and the game should start running.
+Then open the `game` folder and open the `macOS` folder, then you will see the file name `ThinkSpatial`.Once located, open the file and the game should start running.

 ## Usage Examples - Code-Runner Quiz
 To start the quiz, click the attempt quiz button.